The Enola Holmes Mysteries: Series overview

-The Case of the Missing Marquess (2006)
+Enola Holmes and the Case of the Missing Marquess (2006)

 When Enola's mother disappears, Enola calls on her older brothers Sherlock and Mycroft, who dismiss her as unimportant.
 Horrified by her brothers' plans to send her to a boarding school and the prospect of wearing a corset, she escapes.
 Dressed as a widow, she runs across Inspector Lestrade, who is working on a case with Sherlock about the disappearance of a young Viscount, Lord Tewkesbury.
 Nearly blowing her cover, she finds a secret hiding place that seems to be the young Viscount's hideaway.
 Concluding that he ran away, she sets off to look for him.
 Upon arriving in London, Enola discovers the city is not the magical place of her imagination.
 The same people who have kidnapped the Viscount, who has no street smarts, kidnap Enola.
 After escaping with the Viscount, she bribes a woman to buy them clothing.
 Hiding in a police station right under Sherlock's nose, Enola runs away, leaving only a sketch of the suspect on the bench.

-The Case of the Left-Handed Lady (2007)
+Enola Holmes and the Case of the Left-Handed Lady (2007)

 Enola tries to find Lady Cecily Alistair, who disappeared from her bedroom.
 Enola, after disguising herself, talks to Lady Cecily's family, who think she has run off with the son of a tradesman.
 Enola finds some strange paintings that make her doubt that notion, and goes to find their daughter.

-The Case of the Bizarre Bouquets (2008)
+Enola Holmes and the Case of the Bizarre Bouquets (2008)

 Sherlock's companion, Dr. John Watson, has gone missing.
 Enola discovers a bouquet of flowers intended for Watson.
 Using the language of the flowers, she detects a threat and sets out to find the missing doctor and his kidnapper.
-She finds him in an insane asylum.
-Two policemen had been told he was an insane man, and his claims to being Watson only exacerbated their belief.
-But is he insane or are they lying?
+Through clever investigation and reasoning, she deduces that he has been falsely admitted to an insane asylum, then manipulates her brothers into rescuing him.

-The Case of the Peculiar Pink Fan (2008)
+Enola Holmes and the Case of the Peculiar Pink Fan (2008)

 Enola helps an old acquaintance, Lady Cecily, escape a forced marriage to the young Lady's cousin (such things were common then, to keep property within the family).
 While escaping an evil man and his mastiff, Enola runs right into trouble.
 Meanwhile, little does she know, Sherlock is only a few steps behind her.